jia20210510/pyTest/README.md

 # pyTest
-this is automatic interface project
+this interface project on a  home computer

 frame: python+pytest+jenkins